SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

 <br><br>
 Copy this code into notepad

-Then paste the edited version into the start_gpu_mining.sh file
+Then paste the edited version into the start_cpu_mining.sh file
 ```
 #!/bin/bash
 TOTAL_THREADS=$(nproc)